alanng10/class-lang/Docue/Article/Single/a.md

 Single CastOperate is same as Class Lang.

-Single System.Infra module Any class has Final maide.
+Single System.Infra module Any class has 1 maide.
+The maide name is "Final".
 The maide count is prusate.
 The maide result class is Bool.
 The maide has no param var.